Inside the Viva Connections desktop app, or BYO Viva app

 Microsoft publishes three posters on upgrading to SharePoint 2010

 Just hours before the SharePoint Conference 2009 starts in Vegas, and all information will flood out from the conference, blogs and twitter, Microsoft released three four posters that should help you in planning and updating your SharePoint 2007 installation to SharePoint 2010.
 Microsoft SharePoint Server 2010 Upgrade Approaches (added since original posting) Visually describes the different upgrade approaches Microsoft SharePoint Server 2010 Upgrade Planning Takes you through how to upgrade hardware and software on your servers.
+Shows the available upgrade paths.

 SharePoint